ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 20 February, 2023
+Sadly seems like one of my pieces that was going to run for Wednesday is instead going to run for next week on a different topic.
+Very sad, but I guess this is part of the newspaper business more or less.
+I'll survive.
+I have made an [opinions](opinions.md) subpage where I'll store the various items that I have written but haven't found a home for.

+---

 ### 19 February, 2023
 I think after my first set of midterms, I'm going to switch from using Notion to just using a bunch of LaTeX documents and just hosting them at some link on this website.
 Notion seemed like a good idea when I started this process, but now it feels a bit cumbersome and I think it's just easier to use LaTeX.
 A bit sad, but I guess it's good to try things out.